MKLab-ITI/pygrank/docs/userguide/evaluation.md

 measure = pg.AM(differentiable=True).add(auc).add(prule, weight=10., max_val=0.8)
 ```

+!!! info
+    When working on autodifferntiation backends,
+    the constructor of the measure combination mechanism
+    can be annotated with `differentiable=True`.
+This indicates that,
+    when thresholds are provided, a differentiable relaxation of saturation
+    should be applied instead of a simple min or max.

 Extension of base measures to multiple communities can be obtained from the
 `pg.MultiSupervised` and `pg.MultiUnsupervised` classes.
 These take as arguments
 the *classes* of base measures and any keyword arguments
 needed to construct them.
 In case of the *exclude* attribute of
 supervised measures a dictionary from community
-identifiers (e.g., strings with community names) to
+identifiers (like strings with community names) to
 graph signals/signal data should be provided to the `pg.MultiSupervised`.
 When called, these measures process and output dictionaries from community
 identifiers to create an assessment value for each of those communities.